insightmind/HyzeCalendar/README.md

 * added automaticLayering of eventViews in the DayView
 * changed renderingProcess of eventViews
 * general bugfixes and performance improvements

+### 0.4pre2 [0.3.9:1519] (27.07.2017)

+pre-Release of Codename: loveAffair

+changelog will be replaced by version 0.4

+* removed bottomToolbar
+* added cornerRadius to EventTableView
+* improved design of EventEditor (blurry background)
+* new startEndSelection in EventEditor
+* implemented UIScrollView into EventEditor
+* new startsSelection- and endsSelectionView as PopupView
+* fixed SettingsView AutoLayoutIssues
+* fixed UIStoryboardSeques of EventEditor

 ## Future updates